 How do I report a fire incident (on completion of incident / emergency)?

-All fire related incidents including false alarms and near misses should be reported using the Council’s ERP digital platform..
+All fire related incidents including false alarms and near misses should be reported using the Council’s ERP digital platform.

 What is COMAH?

 COMAH is short for the Control of Major Accident Hazard Regulations 1999.
 There are industrial sites in Shropshire that these regulations apply, for further information contact Shropshire Council Emergency Planning Team.
 The Health & Safety Executive offer further advice and guidance.